isomerpages/moe-meetoh/_experience-at-mts/English, Mathematics, Science/English Language.md

 **Exposure to Current Affairs**

-Students read about current affairs in What’s Up newspapers and put on their critical lenses when responding to current issues with soundly supported and responsible personal opinion.
+Students read current affairs in What’s Up newspapers and put on their critical lenses when responding to current issues with informed and responsible personal opinion.

 **Appreciating Literature**

-_Charlotte’s Web_ and _Fantastic Mr Fox_ are some of the children classic books students read for entertainment and comprehension.
-They make critical judgement of the characters and plots, and analyse language features of the literary work to understand the writers’ styles and points of view.
+Charlotte’s Web and Fantastic Mr Fox are some of the children classic books students read for entertainment and comprehension.
+They make critical judgement of the characters and plots and analyse language features of the literary work to understand the writers’ styles and points of view.

 **Drop Everything And Read**

-Regular reading is emphasised in the Strategies for English Language Learning and Reading (STELLAR) curriculum.
+Regular reading is emphasised in the Strategies for English Language Learning and Reading (STELLAR) 2.0 curriculum.
 Reading time is structured in the daily lessons to engage students in independent and silent reading.
-Students bring the books they like to read or they can choose books from the collection in the class library.
+Students bring the books they like to read or they can choose books from the collection in the class and school library.

 **Step Into Reading**